 Discover the colour, energy, and history of vibrant Soweto during this Johannesburg bike tour.
 Hop on two wheels to explore the streets of the colourful region that more than three million people call home.
+As we ride along, your local guide will take you through the history of Soweto as well as into current developments and life today.
 With locals speaking all of the 11 official languages of South Africa, see if you can pick up a few local phrases to greet people while riding through the streets.

 Inclusions: Local English speaking guide, entrance fees, and transportation as indicated.